leanhkhoi/AE_BERT_CROSS_SENTENCES/README.md

 We have used the codebase from the following paper and improved upon their results by applying adversarial training.
 "[BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis](https://www.aclweb.org/anthology/N19-1242.pdf)".

-## ABSA Tasks
-We focus on two major tasks in Aspect-Based Sentiment Analysis (ABSA).

-Aspect Extraction (AE): given a review sentence ("The retina display is great."), find aspects("retina display");

-Aspect Sentiment Classification (ASC): given an aspect ("retina display") and a review sentence ("The retina display is great."), detect the polarity of that aspect (positive).

 ## Running